HardenChris/reading-notes/class-04.md

 ## Ch.
 15 - Layout / HTML & CSS

-* **Builing Blocks** - Css treats each HTML element as if it is in its own box.
+* **Building Blocks** - Css treats each HTML element as if it is in its own box.
     - Block-Level Elements - starts on a new line
     - Inline Elements - Flow in between surrounding text

-* **Containing Elements** - if one block-level element sits inside another block-level element then the outer box is know as a parent or containing element.
+* **Containing Elements** - if one block-level element sits inside another block-level element then the outer box is knowm as a parent or containing element.

-* **Positioning Schemes** - allows you to control the layout of a page.
+* **Positioning Schemes** - this allows you to control the layout of a page.

     - Normal Flow - Every block-level element appears on a new line, causing each item to appear lower down the previous one.

     - Relative Positioning -  moves an element from the position it would be in normal flow, shifting it to the top, right, bottom, or left of where it would have been placed.

-    - Absolute Positioning - positions the elements in relation to its containing element.
-It is taken out of normal flow and does not affect surrounding elements.
+    - Absolute Positioning - positions the elements in relation to their containing element.
+It is taken out of the normal flow and does not affect surrounding elements.

     - Fixed Position - a form of absolute positioning positions the element in relation to the browser window, as opposed to the containing element.

-    - Floating Elements - an element allows you to take the element out of normal flow and position it to the far left or right of a containing box.
+    - Floating Elements - an element allows you to take the element out of the normal flow and position it to the far left or right of a containing box.

     - Z-index - is a property that controls which box appears on top.

 * **Page Sizes**  - web pages are usually designed after the standard 960-1000 pixels wide.

     - Fixed Width Layouts - does not change size as the user decreases or increases the size of the browser window.
 Usually are based on Pixels.

-    - Liquir layouts - will stretch and contract as the user decreases or increases the size of their bowser window.
-Usually use precentages.
+    - Liquid layouts - will stretch and contract as the user decreases or increases the size of their browser window.
+Usually use percentages.

 ## Ch.
 3 Functions, Methods, & Objects / JS & JQUERY